PacktPublishing/Unity-2018-Cookbook-Third-Edition/Chapter18_bonusVRExtras/README.md

-# unity-cookbook-2018-ch16
+# unity-cookbook-2018-ch18 - BONUS CHAPTER
-Assets and codes for Chapter 16 - Virtual Reality and Extra Features
+Assets and codes for Chapter 18 - Virtual Reality and Extra Features

 The **completed** Unity projects for each example can be found in their own repos as follows: